admica/file_rank_mcp/README.md

 Currently supported languages:
 - Python: AST parsing for accurate import detection
 - JavaScript/TypeScript: Regex patterns to detect import/require statements
+- C/C++: Detect includes with differentiation between system (`<>`) and local (`""`) headers

+#### Cross-language File Matching

+The dependency detection system also uses cross-language file matching to improve accuracy:

+1. When a file is analyzed, the system first uses language-specific detection to find imports
+2. For any "possible" dependencies that couldn't be immediately resolved, the system checks if they match any tracked files
+3. If a match is found (e.g., the imported name matches a tracked file's basename), the dependency is upgraded to "certain"

+This intelligent matching makes dependency detection more accurate across the entire codebase, especially in projects with multiple languages and varied import styles.

 When you get a file's information, its dependencies and the files that depend on it are included in the response.